FACN1/week5-facn-hosers/README.md

 # User stories

-> I am a user who wants to find out the latest news stories, Matt Gregory (@mantagen) latest tweets, and london travel information on one page
+> I am a user who wants to find out the latest news stories, Matt Gregory's latest tweets, and london travel information on one page

 # Basic interface